grassmunk/Chicago95/INSTALL.md

 ---
 <a name="config_theme"/>

-## Installing the LightDM Theme Font
+## Installing the LightDM Webkit Theme Font
-The LightDM theme requires the `Less Perfect DOS VGA` font from the `Fonts/vga_font` folder to be installed somewhere into `/usr/share/fonts` for LightDM to use the correct font for the greeter.
+The LightDM webkit theme requires the `Less Perfect DOS VGA` font from the `Fonts/vga_font` folder to be installed somewhere into `/usr/share/fonts` for LightDM to use the correct font for the greeter.

 Follow these steps to install the font into `/usr/share/fonts`:
 ```